Important Changes to Special Park Uses Program in 2019

 No events will be permitted at Brandywine Falls or on the Brandywine Gorge Trail on weekends, holidays, or during the month of October.

 All other locations will be limited based on availability, season, or size of the event.
-Please contact Permit Coordinator Kathleen Smoot at 440-546-5991 for additional information.
+Please contact Permit Coordinator Kathleen Smoot at 440-546-5991 for additional information or e-mail us.

 - Wedding ceremonies and photos: 30 days